 March 12, 1946– Liza Mae Minnelli Allen Haley Gero Gest:

-They come in all stripes, shapes and shades, so I am rather certain that there must be some LGBTQ folks that do not care for her.
-I mean, there are unbelievably, LGBTQ Trump supporters after all, but for me, I wouldn’t be a proper gay guy having my gay day without celebrating the birthday of Liza Minnelli.
+They come in all stripes, shapes and shades, so I am rather certain that there must be some gay folks that do not care for her.
+I mean, there are unbelievably, Gay Republicans after all, but for me, I wouldn’t be a proper gay guy having my gay day without mentioning that today is the birthday of Liza Minnelli.

 “Honey, I’ve been famous since before I was born.”